 The term ‘corporate film’ encompasses a wide variety of video types.
 From explainer videos for stakeholders to instruction videos for staff, and from customer testimonial videos and induction films to ‘facility films’ that provide a sneak peek into the setup and operations of a business (and of course, videos that express a corporate ideology and message created for mass consumption) can all be classified under this moniker.
-A corporate video production is essentially one that is made by or for a corporate, and is not an advertisement.
+A corporate video production is essentially one that is made a corporate film production company and is not an advertisement.

 Corporate videos are a great way to increase brand engagement, provide information, tutor staff, maintain interactivity with shareholders and board members, and provide the general public an insight into the inner workings of a company.
 To know more about corporate films, check out our page on the subject.